Eat.Drink.Pure

 Ingredients

-• 1 17 ounce packet seedless tamarind block
+• 1 seedless tamarind block available in 14 oz. packet

 • 2 teaspoons red chili powder